KruxAI/ragbuilder/README.md

 By setting up these environment variables, you enable the RagBuilder project to authenticate and interact with the necessary external services.

-### Instructions
+### Usage Analytics
-We track basic usage counts to help us understand our users' needs and if our tool is working for them.
-As a young startup, transparency is key, which is why we track these metrics.
-However, as an Open Startup, we make all the data we collect fully open-source.
-You can learn more about this here.
-RAGBuilder does not collect any information that could be used to identify you or your company.
-You can review exactly what we track directly in the code (here)[https://github.com/KruxAI/ragbuilder/blob/aa9ffdef5482f94b4784525098ed419b35b165cf/src/ragbuilder/analytics.py#L15]
+We collect basic usage metrics to understand how our tool is performing for users.
+Specifically, we track the number of runs initiated and how many complete successfully.
+As a startup, being data-driven is crucial for us, which is why we monitor these metrics.
+Rest assured, we do not collect any personal data or information that could identify you, your company, or access your data.
+You can see exactly what we track by reviewing the code [here](https://github.com/KruxAI/ragbuilder/blob/main/src/ragbuilder/ragbuilder.py#L381) and [here](https://github.com/KruxAI/ragbuilder/blob/main/src/ragbuilder/ragbuilder.py#L537).